monzo/response/README.md

 # Try it out

 Response is a Django app which you can include in your project.
-If you're just looking to give it a try, follow the instuctions for the [demo app](demo/README.md)!
+If you're just looking to give it a try, follow the instructions for the [demo app](demo/README.md)!

 ---